TeamHG-Memex/agnostic/docs/install.rst

 .. note::

-    Agnostic is Python 3 only, so make sure that you are using ``pip3``, not ``pip2``.
-Don't worry: you can use Agnostic with Python 2 projects; only Agnostic itself needs to run in the Python 3 interpreter.
+    Agnostic requires Python 3, so make sure that you are using ``pip3``, not ``pip2``.
+Don't worry: you can use Agnostic with Python 2 projects — or projects written in *any programming language* — but Agnostic itself needs to run in the Python 3 interpreter.

 Agnostic requires a specific driver for each database you want to use it with, so *choose one of the following forms* to install Agnostic with the correct